camunda/camunda-platform-tutorials/orchestrate-microservices/part2-spring-boot-process-solution/README.md

-# Orchestrate Microservices By Providing a Spring Boot Application as Process Solutions
+# Orchestrate Microservices By Providing a Spring Boot Application as Process Solution

-The process solution contains your microservices code alongside
+The self-contained process solution contains your microservices code alongside

 * The process model as BPMN (auto-deployed during startup)
 * Glue code for the service task